US: Flynn described efforts to interfere with cooperation

 Prosecutors did not identify the people with whom Flynn was in touch nor did they describe the exact conversations.

-But they said Flynn described multiple instances in which “he or his attorneys received communications from persons connected to the Administration or Congress that could have affected both his willingness to cooperate and the completeness of that cooperation.”
-Prosecutors say they were unaware of some of those instances until Flynn told them about them.
+But they said Flynn recounted multiple instances in which “he or his attorneys received communications from persons connected to the Administration or Congress that could have affected both his willingness to cooperate and the completeness of that cooperation.”
+Prosecutors say they were unaware of some of those instances, which took place before and after his guilty plea, until Flynn told them about them.

+Mueller’s report did not reach a conclusion on whether Trump illegally obstructed justice, but he did examine nearly a dozen episodes for potential obstruction, including efforts by the president to discourage cooperation.

+Sullivan ordered prosecutors Thursday to give him a copy of the audio recording they reference in the court filing, and to make public a transcript of that call.
+He also directed them to file publicly transcripts of any calls with Russian officials such as the ambassador, Sergey Kislyak.

-Flynn was supposed to have been sentenced in December, with prosecutors saying he was so cooperative and helpful in their investigation that he was entitled to avoid prison time.
-But after a judge sharply criticized Flynn during his sentencing hearing, he asked for it to be postponed so that he could continue cooperating with prosecutors and reduce the likelihood of being sent to prison.
+Flynn was supposed to have been sentenced in December, with prosecutors saying he was so cooperative and helpful in their investigation that he was entitled to avoid prison.
+But after a judge sharply criticized Flynn during his sentencing hearing, Flynn asked for it to be postponed so that he could continue cooperating with prosecutors and reduce the likelihood of being sent to prison.

-Flynn described to investigators statements from senior campaign officials in 2016 about WikiLeaks — which received and published Democratic emails that were hacked by Russian intelligence officers “to which only a select few people were privy.”
+Flynn described to investigators statements from senior campaign officials in 2016 about WikiLeaks — which received and published Democratic emails that were hacked by Russian intelligence officers “to which only a select few people were privy,” prosecutors said.
 That includes conversations with senior campaign officials “during which the prospect of reaching out to WikiLeaks was discussed.”

+A redacted version of Mueller’s report released last month said that the evidence did not establish a criminal conspiracy between Russia and the campaign.

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP